MikeSpreitzer/llm-d-fast-model-actuation/docs/dual-pods.md

   specify a particular set of accelerators on the Node.
 This sever-requesting Pod may be bound (here, in this data structure) to a vLLM instance.

-- An index into the above information that reveals, for each (Node, accelerator): (a) whether there is an awake vLLM instance, (b) the amount of accelerator memory used by sleeping instances.

 When a new server-requesting Pod starts running, the controller queries the stub in that Pod to get the set of assigned